 As time permits a more complete telling of the history of WJMA will be added to this page.
-Last updated 2/16/2008
+Last updated 08/08/2008

 By May of 1948 Sherman told the Orange Chamber of Commerce about a proposal for a radio station in Orange.
-Fred Allman owner of WSAV in Harrisonburg, VA, had seen Welford Sherman's TV antenna and asked if Sherman might be interested in starting a radio station in Orange.
+Fred Allman owner of WSVA in Harrisonburg, VA, had seen Welford Sherman's TV antenna and asked if Sherman might be interested in starting a radio station in Orange.
 Sherman told the Chamber that the estimated cost for the station was $10,000 exclusive of land or a building.
 He estimated the station with a staff of five would need to take in $2,000 a month to remain in business.

 Things moved quickly and local group called James Madison Broadcasting Corporation was formed with Sherman as President, Henry C. DeJarnett, Secretary; and Goree A. Waugh, Treasurer.
 Norman C. Bailey and Arthur E. Sims were listed as Directors.
 They applied to the Federal Communications Commission for a license to operate a radio station in Orange.
 The FCC set February 14, 1949 for a hearing in Orange to see if a local station was justified by reason of "public interest, convenience and necessity".
 Three FCC staffers spent two days in Orange hearing testimony on the application.
 Frank U. Fletcher of Washington was the attorney for the James Madison Broadcasting Corporation.
 The applicants proposed raising $18,500 by the sale of stock.
 Officers of the corporation, local business men and citizens were heard from.
-Fletcher passed away in 1995 after a long career as a communications attorney in Washington.
+Frank Fletcher passed away in 1995 after a long career as a communications attorney in Washington.

 The owners of a Washington, DC station already operating on the Orange station's proposed frequency of 1340 challenged the application saying the new station would cause interference.
 A further hearing was scheduled for Washington.
-However the challenge was denied and on June 27, 1949 a license was granted to the James Madison Broadcasting Corporation for a "standard" (AM) radio station to operate unlimited hours on 1340 kc with 250 watts of power.
+The challenge was denied and on June 27, 1949 a license was granted to the James Madison Broadcasting Corporation for a "standard" (AM) radio station to operate unlimited hours on 1340 kc with 250 watts of power.

 The Orange group moved quickly.
 Warren Braun, an associate of Fred Allman, came over the mountain from Harrisonburg to begin construction on the new station.
 Studios and transmitter were to be located at the DeVivi Restaurant south of the Town of Orange on US Highway 15.
-Call letters had not been chosen by mid July, 1949, but Mutual Broadcasting System affiliation and United Press news wire had been secured.
+Call letters had not been chosen by mid-July, 1949, but Mutual Broadcasting System affiliation and United Press news wire had been secured.
 A July 21, 1949 article in the Orange Review said the station would begin broadcasting on September 1, 1949.
 On September 8, "The Office Kat" column in the Review announced that "Welford Sherman and his cohorts have been busy alerting the populace for the first broadcast of Orange's brand-new radio station WJMA, at 12 noon on Saturday.
 Goree Waugh has been so busy laying the fancy tile flooring out there, his staff only sees his coat tails these days.
 Cheer up early birds!
 Soon, you won't need that coffee to wake up these mornings.
 Just turn your dial to 1340 and an ad for Grymes Drug Store will do the rest."

 A full page ad in the review invited people to "Watch WJMA Go on the Air!" at noon on Saturday September 10, 1949.
 The exact make up of the staff at sign on is not completely clear.
 Arthur Livick was the Station Manager.
 At 27 years old, he was often spoken of as "one of the youngest radio station managers in the country."
 He had previous experience at WTVR and WMBG in Richmond as well as WJEJ in Hagerstown, MD.
 In "Miss Peytie's Radio Column" in the Orange Review, she said "...if Art had been made to order he could not be more 'right' for WJMA.
 Possessing a magnetic personality, he immediately makes fast friends of everyone he meets."
 Art would soon introduce "The Old Timer" as a character he played on the air and in public appearances.
 The Old Timer would be a favorite for many locals during Livick's two and a half years at WJMA.
+Also at the station on day 1 were Charlie McGinley, Assistant Manager and Joe Trivette the morning announcer.

 WJMA began the broadcast day Monday through Saturday at 6:30 with a news roundup.
 Joe Trivette was the morning announcer and engineer.
 Details of his broadcast experience prior to WJMA are not known.
 Joe left WJMA in June, 1952 to take a job with WLAK in Lakeland, Florida.
 Joe continued in radio at several Central Florida radio stations.
 He died March of 1993.
 Boyd Shilling came on after the 8 o'clock news with a "Tops In Pops" request program.
-Sunday night's at 8 there was "Miss Peytie's (Johnson) Open House".
+Sunday nights at 8 there was "Miss Peytie's (Johnson) Open House".
 It was sponsored by Peoples Grocery.
 Listeners were invited to the station to watch the interview show and enjoy a cup of Fairfax Hall coffee after the show.

 Very quickly WJMA became a part of the fabric of the community.
 By the early summer of 1950, the Orange Review was printing WJMA supplied weather forecasts on the front page.
 Local groups were featured on the radio station.
 Waugh-Young Equipment Company sponsored "The Voice of the Farmer" weekdays at noon.
 This program provided air time for county agents from Orange, Madison and Greene counties.
-The Old Timer helped the Orange Volunteer Fire Company with its fund raising.
+"The Old Timer" helped the Orange Volunteer Fire Company with its fund raising.
 A newspaper article told people to listen to WJMA for details on a fair and party being planned by the Orange Teen-Age Club.
 The Orange Junior and Senior Women's Club were raising funds for a playground.
 They planned an amateur program which WJMA was going to broadcast.
 According to a November 30, 1950 article in the Review, WJMA would be checking with the North Pole about Santa's visit to Orange and the Christmas parade.
 Another front page article on December 7, 1950 about the amateur program listed the prizes for the winners and noted that the first prize winner would have an opportunity to audition for the staff of the Original Amateur Hour with Ted Mack.
-WJMA helped with the publicity an by the time the amateur program was staged, the Boy Scouts & Girl Scouts has become involved, National Bank, Citizens Bank, National Bank, and Virginia Metal Products were all offering prizes.
+WJMA helped with the publicity and by the time the amateur program was staged, the Boy Scouts & Girl Scouts has become involved, National Bank, Citizens Bank, and Virginia Metal Products were all offering prizes.
 The Orange County Library sponsored a weekly broadcasts for children.
 Local residents read children's books on the air.

 Art Livick and the Old Timer were busy with public appearances.
-On August 9, 1951 The Old Timer was part of a celebration as the Orange baseball club took on Rappahannock club.
+On August 9, 1951, The Old Timer was part of a celebration as the Orange baseball club took on Rappahannock club.
 In September he was the Master of Ceremonies at Unionville High School's talent show.
 In October Livick was named President of the West Hanover Presbytery, a group of 38 Presbyterian Churches in Central Virginia.
-In November of 1951, Livick named acting chairman of the proposed Junior Chamber of Commerce (later known as Jaycees).
+In November of 1951, Livick was named acting chairman of the proposed Junior Chamber of Commerce (later known as Jaycees).

 In December of 1951 WJMA published a schedule of its evening programs.
-It was headlined "TOP EVENING LISTENING ON WJMA...
-THE GREATEST LITTLE STATION IN THE NATION" The schedule included Bette Davis in Women of the Year, Orsen Wells The Black Museum, various MGM musicals, Errol Flynn The Adventures of a Modern Casanova, Ann Southern The Adventures of Maisie, Lionel Barrymore Dr Kildare, Mickey Rooney The Hardy Family, The Gracie Fields Show, and Crime Does Not Pay.
+It was headlined "TOP EVENING LISTENING ON WJMA...THE GREATEST LITTLE STATION IN THE NATION".
+The schedule included Bette Davis in Women of the Year, Orsen Wells The Black Museum, various MGM musicals, Errol Flynn The Adventures of a Modern Casanova, Ann Southern The Adventures of Maisie, Lionel Barrymore Dr. Kildare, Mickey Rooney The Hardy Family, The Gracie Fields Show, and Crime Does Not Pay.

-In late 1959 WJMA moved to a new building on Spicers Mill Road on the North side of the Town of Orange.
-The tower was located behind the building.
+On May 20, 1959 Charlottesville Broadcasting purchased 4.66 acres of land on Spicer's Mill Road on the North side of the Town of Orange from Thelma and Eloise Kean and A.M. and Winnie Hitt.
+Soon thereafter the station moved to a custom built 30 by 33 foot building.
+The buiding included an office/reception area, manager's office, a large studio/record library, control room, transmitter room, bathroom and hallway/storage area.
+There will soon be a floor plan in the "WJMA Places" image gallery.
+A 185 foot tall AM tower was located behind the building.
 The location was chosen in part because the land behind the building was swampy and well suited to AM radio transmission.
 Daytime power was increased to 1000 watts.
 Nightime power remained at 250 watts.

 ==========================